unitybirb/Leverless-BongoCat/README.md

 ## Features

+- **NEW in 1.2.0**: Enhanced arm animation logic with "last pressed" behavior and improved neutral state handling
 - **NEW in 1.1.0**: Customizable background color with full HSV/RGB/Hex color picker
 - **Real-time Controller Input Visualization**: Shows button presses and directional inputs
 - **Universal Controller Support**: Works with any leverless device